 A decreased number of blood platelets (cells important for blood clotting).

-Sore patches in the mouth caused by the fungus Candida albicans.
+Patches in the mouth (sometimes painful) caused by the fungus Candida albicans.
 Thrush is one of the most frequent early symptoms or signs of an immune disorder.
 The fungus commonly lives in the mouth, but only causes problems when the body's resistance is reduced either by antibiotics that have reduced the number of competitive organisms in the mouth or by an immune deficiency such as HIV disease.